chiaratardioli/aws-restart-journey/Labs/Python/Lab17-Debug_Caesar_Cipher.md

 ## Caesar Cipher Program Bug #2

-The Caesar Cipher Program [debug-caesar-2.py](./python-scripts/debug-caesar-2.py) returns an incorrect output, indicating the presence of a bug.
+The Caesar Cipher Program [debug-caesar-2.py](./python-scripts/debug-caesar-2.py) returns an incorrect encrypted message, indicating the presence of a bug in the encryption function.
 ```bash
 Alphabet: ABCDEFGHIJKLMNOPQRSTUVWXYZ
 Alphabet2: ABCDEFGHIJKLMNOPQRSTUVWXYZABCDEFGHIJKLMNOPQRSTUVWXYZ